Major in Jewish Studies

 • a course in ancient Judaism (second temple or rabbinic literature)

-• a course in pre-modern Jewish History
+• a course in pre-modern Jewish history

 • a course in modern Jewish history